taniarascia/taniarascia.com/content/posts/2019-04-25-using-context-api-with-react.md

 I'm going to leave some brief, concise steps to getting started with Context here.

+## Prerequisite

+- Read [Getting Started with React](https://www.taniarascia.com/getting-started-with-react/) or [Build a React App with Hooks](https://www.taniarascia.com/crud-app-in-react-with-hooks/) if you don't know React or React Hooks yet.

 ## Create Context

 Imagine I have some information I want to be available anywhere or everywhere throughout a React app.
 A theme might be implemented using Context - for example, on this site I have Context serving three themes: dark mode, light mode, and MS-DOS mode (on the [404 page](/404)).In this simple example, I'll use a logged in user.